Filter on title and article text (title matches will appear emboldened):

 eating animals is the problem, not the remedy.i hope you can see the absurdity in first declaring that we have to eat farm animals because they may overrun the earth if we don't and then proceeding to continue breeding said animals that might overrun the earth.we have shown not only that will animals not overrun the earth but also that animal extinction is caused by eating animals and is remedied by the world going vegan, not the other way around.

-“A vegan diet is not for everyone—it made me sick.”
-WIP“a vegan diet is not for everyone—it made me sick.” wip“a vegan diet is not for everyone—it made me sick.” wipall-objections health-objections objections [toc label="talking points"]occasionally we hear of someone who says they got sick, didn't feel well, or lacked energy on a vegan diet. while this is the opposite of what most new vegans experience, we hear it enough to warrant a response.more often than not, these kinds of assertions are made without a professional diagnosis. and without a diagnosis, it's hard to say the cause of this for any one individual.nevertheless, we examine some possibilities and try to shed a little light on the topic, offering the following points gleaned from first-hand reports, personal experience, as well as some thoughts from those qualified to weigh in.
+“A vegan diet is not for everyone—it made me sick.”“a vegan diet is not for everyone—it made me sick.”“a vegan diet is not for everyone—it made me sick.”all-objections health-objections objections [toc label="talking points"]occasionally we hear of someone who says they got sick, didn't feel well, or lacked energy on a vegan diet. while this is the opposite of what most new vegans experience, it's heard enough to warrant a response.more often than not, these kinds of assertions are made without a professional diagnosis. and without a diagnosis, it's hard to say the cause of this for any one individual.nevertheless, we examine some possibilities and try to shed a little light on the topic, offering the following points gleaned from firsthand reports, personal experience, and those qualified to weigh in.

-realize that your malady may be caused by something other than your diet in general or your vegan diet in particular.when you combine the fact that people get sick or feel bad for a multitude of reasons, with the fact that self-diagnosis is often wrong, it seems at least possible that your troubles may not be caused by a vegan diet, or even related to diet at all. people get sick all the time and attribute that to various reasons, often without adequate justification.
+realize that your malady may be caused by something other than your diet in general or your vegan diet in particular.when you combine the fact that people get sick or feel bad for a multitude of reasons with the fact that self-diagnosis is often wrong, it seems at least possible that your troubles may not be caused by a vegan diet—or even by any diet at all. people get sick all the time and attribute that to various reasons, often without adequate justification.

 your body may need more time to acclimate.your body may need more time to adjust to the new way of eating. some feel sickly and weak when they first start on a vegan diet. then, as their body adjusts, these feelings go away and the nutritional advantages of a plant-based diet start to be realized.

-you may not be getting enough calories.animal products and vegetable oils are calorie-dense, while fruits and vegetables are nutrient-dense.it takes about 500 calories to fill a stomach with fruits and vegetables, but about 1000 calories to fill the stomach with meat.((novick, ms, rd, jeff. “calorie density approach to nutrition & weight management.” forks over knives (blog), june 19, 2012. https://www.forksoverknives.com/the-calorie-density-approach-to-nutrition-and-lifelong-weight-management/ ))so if you are eating the same volume of plant foods as you previously ate animal foods, it's possible you are not getting enough calories.
+you may not be getting enough calories.animal products and vegetable oils are calorie dense, while fruits and vegetables are nutrient dense.it takes about 500 calories to fill a stomach with fruits and vegetables but about 1,000 calories to fill a stomach with meat.((novick, ms, rd, jeff. “calorie density approach to nutrition & weight management.” forks over knives (blog), june 19, 2012. https://www.forksoverknives.com/the-calorie-density-approach-to-nutrition-and-lifelong-weight-management/ ))so if you are eating the same volume of plant foods as you previously ate of animal foods, it's possible you are not getting enough calories.

-you may have introduced a food that causes a mild allergic reaction.when people adopt a vegan, plant-based diet, it's likely they will be eating a number of foods they didn't previously consume. it's possible that one of those foods contains an allergen for you.
+you may have introduced a food that causes a mild allergic reaction.when you adopt a vegan, plant-based diet, it's likely you will be eating a number of foods you didn't previously consume. it's possible that one of those foods will contain an allergen.

 you may be using the vegan diet as an excuse, subconsciously or not.it's true that a small number of people have health-related issues that are triggered by the transition to a vegan diet. but it's also likely that in some cases, such issues are used as an excuse to give up on their vegan diet. and for some, this could be on a subconscious level.humans are experts at rationalization, as ben franklin realized when he said, "so convenient a thing is it to be a reasonable creature, since it enables one to find or make a reason for everything one has a mind to do."((franklin, benjamin. the autobiography of benjamin franklin. amazonclassics, 2017.
 48-49))